 Digital signatures basically use the same procedure in reverse.
 Your private key, which you use to decrypt e-mail sent to you, works because you can do a calculation that, in principle, no one else is able to do.
 When you digitally sign a message, you are performing such a calculation on the message you are sending.
 You send the e-mail as you would any other (either encrypted or not), but you include a small attachment containing the results of your calculation.
 Since—with the caveats of the previous paragraph—no one else is capable of performing this calculation, this provides strong assurance that the e-mail really came from you.
 (And don’t worry, the software performs the calculation.
 You won’t have to solve a math problem every time you want to send an e-mail.)

 Free software for sending and receiving encrypted e-mail is available from the GnuPG Web site.
 From this site you can download the GnuPG encryption software to your computer.
 Then follow the instructions in the downloaded file titled “INSTALL” to compile the programs and set up your public and private keys.
 The GnuPG site also contains a link to “frontends,” providing software that conveniently automates e-mail encryption and decryption.
 I have used Enigmail for this when accessing e-mail using the Mozilla Thunderbird e-mail client.
-People who access e-mail using a Web browser might find FlowCrypt convenient (I have not tried it myself).
+People who access e-mail using a Web browser might find FlowCrypt convenient.

 The GnuPG Web site, unfortunately, can be difficult to navigate.
 If your computer is running Microsoft Windows, you may find it easier to install GnuPG from the Gpg4win Web site.
 If your computer is running Mac OS X, you may find it easier to install GnuPG from the GPGTools Web site.
 If you are using the Android operating system, you might find it easier to install GnuPG from the OpenKeychain Web site.